 Using School of Rock’s proprietary guitar set-up, kids start with basic chord shapes and simple strumming patterns.
 Then, our skilled Rock 101 instructors use real rock songs as lessons to introduce concepts like chord progressions, time signatures and scales for the first time.
 As kids master the basics, they begin working on more advanced concepts like finger exercises, picking techniques and basic scales to prepare them for band practice.

 Nothing motivates students to learn guitar like a live audience.
-After a few weeks in Rock 101, or past the age of 11, kids can join our Performance Program.
+After a few weeks in Rock 101, or past the age of 11, kids can join our Performance Program for Guitar.
 In preparation for the stage, they get weekly 45-minute private lessons, a weekly three-hour band rehearsal, instruction on stage performance, and a say in upcoming show themes.

-Just a few weeks in our Performance Program can turn kids into confident guitar players, while helping them build teamwork skills in a creative environment.
+Just a few weeks in our Performance Program for Guitar can turn kids into confident guitar players, while helping them build teamwork skills in a creative environment.